Title 12, Section 1441 of the Oklahoma Statutes (Okla. Stat. tit. 12, § 1441) define libel as:

 Threats to Publish Libelous and Defamatory Material

-If a person or news agency threatens in writing to publish potentially defamatory material, Oklahoma state law treats threats the same as actually publishing the defamatory material.
-However, if a threat to publish libelous material is made verbally, the plaintiff must prove with the testimony of two or more witnesses that such a threat was made, or with one witness presenting corroborating circumstances.
+If a person or news agency threatens in writing to publish potentially defamatory material, Oklahoma state law treats threats it as actually publishing the defamatory material.
+However, if a threat to publish libelous material is made verbally, the plaintiff must prove have proof that at least one witness presenting corroborating circumstances.